darioblanco/thesoftjaguar/thesoftjaguar/content/rabbitmq-clustering.md

    erl -sname mytest -setcookie mycookie
 ```

-But that command will create a port for communication with other Erlang ports in every invokation.
+But that command will create a port for communication with other Erlang ports in every invocation.
 An example command for setting a specific range of Erlang ports will be the following:

 ```shell
   erl -sname mytest -setcookie mycookie -kernel inet_dist_listen_min 44001 inet_dist_listen_max 44001